ironhide554/CODSOFT/README(Credit_Card).md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the MIT(LICENSE) file for details.

 ---